-Seoul, the world’s third largest metropolitan city is a house of historical palaces, home to over half of South Korea population and where K-Pop is born.
+Seoul, the world third largest metropolitan city is a house of historical palaces, home to over half of South Korea population and where K-Pop is born.
 Seoul is also a home to delicious and healthy food.
 From street vendors to expensive restaurants are serving mouth watering food that you can get enough of.
-When in Seoul food adventure will always be part of anyone’s itinerary.
+When in Seoul food adventure will always be part of our itinerary.

 Here are 4 best traditional korean food to try while in Seoul:

-Kimchi is traditional Korean side dish available in all season.
+Kimchi is traditional Korean side dish available in all seasons.
 It is known for its spicy and sour taste.
-There are many types of kimchi but the one made from cabbage is the most common version.
-Kimchi is world’s healthiest food according to healthy magazine version for loaded with vitamin A, B and C. It also contains healthy bacteria, lactobacilli, thanks to fermentation process.
-The most important thing is Kimchi is macro delicious.
+There are many types of kimchi.
+The one that is made from cabbage is the most common type.
+Kimchi is world healthiest food according to healthy magazine version.
+It’s loaded with vitamin A, B and C. It also contains healthy bacteria, lactobacilli, thanks to fermentation process.
+The most important is Kimchi is macro delicious.

-Kimchi is available in all Korean restaurants but not all kimchi taste delicious.
-Try this food in traditional Korean restaurant where kimchi served is always from months of fermentation process.
+Kimchi is available in all Korean restaurants but not all kimchi taste are delicious especially if it’s packed one.
+It’s better to try kimchi in traditional Korean restaurant where it always comes from months of fermentation process.
 Trust me, as soon as you try kimchi in three different restaurant, you will know how to differentiate which one has undergone proper fermentation process.

 Bibimbap is signature dish of Korea, rice topped with sauteed and seasoned vegetables, chili pepper paste, sliced beef and raw egg.
 In traditional Korean restaurant, bibimbap is served in gold-coloured bowl or hot stone bowl.
 Bibimbap is one of world’s most delicious food (CNN version 2011).
 Because of its popularity, airlines flying into South Korea always include bibimbap in the menu.